 What is a Nuclear Engineering Technology Degree?

-Despite being a well-known engineering around the world, many people are not aware or familiar with the purposes of a nuclear engineering technology degree or program, so they wonder what nuclear engineering is.
+Despite being a well-known engineering field, many people are not aware or familiar with the purposes of a nuclear engineering technology degree or program, so they wonder what nuclear engineering is.
 Nuclear engineering is the science that maintains the main objective of manipulating the nucleus of the atom, which is located in the central part.
 It maintains a positive charge, so it obtains 99.999% of the total mass from the atom.
 This is structured by protons and neutrons linked together through a nuclear bond.

 On the other hand, nuclear engineering is responsible for transforming nuclear energy into electrical energy.
 To add, the engineers of this science can design new technological advances with respect to this issue.
 Nuclear engineers also perform various maintenance assignments on nuclear plants, monitor where nuclear energy is protected and manipulate it.
 This engineering is considered different from other university careers with respect to the duration since it does not require a long degree program to obtain the title of nuclear engineer.